cloudflare/cloudflare-docs/content/analytics/web-analytics/understanding-web-analytics/limits.md

 ## Site limits

-Cloudflare limits the number of sites for which you can track web analytics, when they are not proxied by Cloudflare.
+Cloudflare limits the number of sites for which you can track web analytics when they are not proxied by Cloudflare.

 {{<table-wrap>}}